Organs (deceased) donation

 Please remember to discuss your decision with your family so they’re aware.

-What happens after you join the register
+What happens after you die

 In the event of your death, your organs, blood type and tissue type will be evaluated.
 The health and types will be compared to those of the recipient.
 The more they match, the greater the chance of a successful transplant outcome.
 So, if the match is strong enough, and with the consent of your next of kin, a surgical team will transplant the organs for which you have given permission.